 - Why 2050?

 - Slides 5–6: Ask students, “If it is [insert current year] right now, how many years until we reach the year 2050?”
 Then ask, “How old will you be in the year 2050?”
-Explain that scientists and world leaders have identified 2050 as a key moment in time when the world’s population will be approximately 9 billion—that is 2 billion more than today.
+Explain that scientists and world leaders have identified 2050 as a key moment in time when the world’s population will be nearly 10 billion—that is more than 2 billion more than today.
 Point out to students that they will be adults!
 They will have an influence on the decisions that impact everything from what is taught in schools to what they buy at the grocery store.

 - Slide 7: Ask students to identify some of the items we will need more of in order to provide for 2 billion additional people on Earth.
 Brainstorm and list several items on the board.
 Use questioning to help students identify items such as water, homes, jobs, medicines, food, etc. Remind students of all the products they get from agriculture (food, fiber, fuel, timber, medicines and by-products that are used in manufacturing or end up in items such as lipstick, paint and batteries).
 Explain that farmers and many other agricultural professionals are responsible for producing each of these daily necessities.